Language

 What is the 10% waste factor?

-During painting, some paint is inevitably lost to roller and brush absorption, spills, cutting in around edges, and cleanup.
-The 10% waste factor adds a realistic buffer to your estimate.
-You can disable it if you prefer the exact calculated amount, but it's generally recommended to keep it enabled.
+Some paint is always lost to roller and brush absorption, spills, and cutting in around edges.
+The 10% waste toggle adds a realistic buffer so you do not come up short.
+You can turn it off for the exact calculated amount, but keeping it on is generally recommended.

 How accurate is this calculator?

-The calculator provides a reliable estimate based on standard coverage rates with an optional 10% waste buffer.
-Actual paint usage may vary depending on application method (roller vs. spray), paint brand, wall condition, and painter technique.
+It gives a reliable estimate from standard coverage rates with an optional 10% buffer.
+Actual usage can vary with application method (roller vs. spray), paint brand, wall condition, and technique, so treat the result as a confident planning figure.

 Room Dimensions